Nimaoth/Nev/docs/configuration.md

 addCommand "editor.text", "<C-b>", "custom-command-2", "world", 42
 addTextCommand "", "<C-c>", "copy" # addTextCommand "xyz" is equivalent to addCommand "editor.text.xyz"

 # This is required for the main file of the plugin.
-If you use NimScript this is not required.
-when defined(wasm):
 include plugin_runtime_impl
 ```

 # Settings